 You should read this quarterly report and the documents that we reference herein and therein and have filed as exhibits to this report, completely and with the understanding that our actual future results may be materially different from what we expect.
 You should assume that the information appearing in this quarterly report is accurate as of the date of this report only.
 Because the risk factors referred to above could cause actual results or outcomes to differ materially from those expressed in any forward-looking statements made by us or on our behalf, you should not place undue reliance on any forward-looking statements.
-The risks described under the heading "Risk Factors" in our annual report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on March 9, 2020, along with risks related to the ongoing COVID-19 pandemic and other risks could impact these forward-looking statements.
+These risks and uncertainties, along with others, are described above under the heading "Risk Factors" in our annual report on Form 10-K filed with the Securities and Exchange Commission, or SEC, on March 9, 2020.
 Further, any forward-looking statement speaks only as of the date on which it is made, and we undertake no obligation to update any forward-looking statement to reflect events or circumstances after the date on which the statement is made or to reflect the occurrence of unanticipated events.
 New factors emerge from time to time, and it is not possible for us to predict which factors will arise.
 In addition, we cannot assess the impact of each factor on our business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements.
 We qualify all of the information presented in this quarterly report, and particularly our forward-looking statements, by these cautionary statements.